Generalizing to unseen domains via distribution matching: Introduction

-We summarize our contributions in the following: \begin{itemize} \item We introduce a set of assumptions on the data generating process tailored to the domain generalization setting which we argue are much more general than standard i.i.d requirements and more likely to hold in practice, i.e. given a data sample, it is more likely that our assumptions will hold compared to the more restrictive i.i.d. property; \item We prove a generalization bound for the risk over unseen domains and show generalization can be expected for domains on the neighborhood of a notion of convex hull of distributions observed at training time; \item Aiming to minimize the bound introduced, we devise an adversarial approach so that pairwise domain divergences are estimated and minimized.
-In order to do so, several practical improvements are performed on top of previously introduced approaches for domain adaption including the use of random projections prior to domains discriminators. \end{itemize}
+We summarize our contributions in the following: \begin{enumerate} \item We introduce assumptions on the data generating process tailored to the domain generalization setting, which we argue are more general than standard i.i.d. requirements and more likely to hold in practice.
+In other words, given a data sample, it is more likely that our assumptions will hold compared to the more restrictive i.i.d. property; \item We prove a generalization bound for the risk over unseen domains and show that generalization can be expected for domains on the neighborhood of a notion of convex hull of distributions observed at training time; \item Aiming to minimize the terms of the introduced bound, we devise an adversarial approach so that pairwise domain divergences are estimated and minimized.
+In order to do so, several practical improvements are proposed on top of previous approaches for domain adaption including the use of random projection layers prior to domain discriminators. \item We provide evidence through empirical evaluation showing that the proposed approach yields improvements relative to alternative methods across scenarios where different assumptions over the observed domains hold, including realistic cases where the labeling functions might shift. \end{enumerate}

-The remainder of this paper is organized as follows: In Section \ref{sec:background} we discuss past results which will be used in this work.
-In section \ref{sec:method} we define the domain generalization setting and present our main results as well as the resulting algorithm.
-Section \ref{sec:res} provides the experiments description and the respective results.
-Section \ref{sec:rel_work} discusses related work while conclusions are drawn in Section \ref{sec:conc} along with future directions.
+The remainder of this paper is organized as follows: In Section \ref{sec:background} we introduce the notation adopted within this work, and review related work and generalization guarantees.
+In section \ref{sec:method}, we define the domain generalization setting and present our main results, as well as the resulting algorithm.
+Section \ref{sec:res} provides the experiment descriptions and their respective results.
+Section~\ref{sec:conc} concludes the paper.